-The aggregate own funds for all components of the PCC in matching the Company's Solvency Capital Requirement total €44,106,187 as on 31 December 2019 (€38,202,253 as on 31 December 2018).

-This is inclusive of available unpaid capital for ancillary own funds of €1.84 million, and eligible under Solvency II regulation up to €0.95 million in matching the Minimum Capital Requirement.
+The aggregate own funds for all components of the PCC in matching the Company's Solvency Capital Requirement total $\leq$ 44,106,187 as on 31 December 2019 ( $\leq$ 38,202,253 as on 31 December 2018).
+This is inclusive of available unpaid capital for ancillary own funds of $\leq$ 1.84 million, and eligible under Solvency II regulation up to $\leq$ 0.95 million in matching the Minimum Capital Requirement.

-The Own Funds applied in matching the Solvency Capital Requirements are detailed in the below tables for the PCC on an aggregate basis.
+The Own Funds applied in matching the Solvency Capital Requirements are detailed in the below tables for both the Group and for the PCC on an aggregate basis.